 Accordingly, it is often best to lead a round of attacks with explosives, which will shred armor, destroy cover, and generally make enemies more vulnerable to attacks from the rest of your squad, ensuring the most value for your actions.
 This is especially pertinent for ambushes from concealment, when unwitting enemies are more closely clustered than they will be once engaged.

 Grow the resistance early and often

-While the geoscape strategic metagame is certainly much more interesting in XCOM 2 than building satellites in Enemy Unknown, there are certain similarities to how your should approach it.
+While the geoscape strategic metagame is certainly much more interesting in XCOM 2 than building satellites in Enemy Unknown, there are certain similarities to how you should approach it.
 The game will present you with lots of tempting options for ways to spend your time in the Avenger, picking up valuable resources or recruits.
 Focus on expanding the resistance early in the game, contacting new regions, and building radio towers in regions you own, once you have researched them.
-Both of these will increase your monthly supply income, which is critical to your long term success.
+All of these will increase your monthly supply income, which is critical to your long-term success.

 Radio towers also have the added bonus of reducing the intel cost of contacting new regions, which is based on the distance to the nearest tower.
 Global access becomes increasingly important as the game goes on and you are prompted to investigate alien facilities around the world.
 Having to spend weeks contacting multiple new regions in order to access a critical story mission or Avatar Project facility on the other side of the world can completely kill your momentum.

 While all of your soldiers can carry grenades into battle, grenadiers specialize in raining down explosive destruction on the battlefield, and accordingly can carry more with them than anyone else.
 Propelled by a specialized launcher, their grenades fly farther and hit for more damage over a wider radius.
 Because so many of the cover-providing environmental elements in XCOM 2 are destructible and armor can be shredded by explosives, grenadiers serve primarily as a control class, reshaping the battlefield in your favor.